New Studies Show the Testosterone "Controversy" is Non-Existent

 And it is indeed true; this time the wheel has turned on testosterone.

-The powerful male hormone is no longer vilified as the bad guy that it was just a few short months ago.
+The mighty male hormone is no longer vilified as the bad guy that it was just a few short months ago.

 How could that be?

 The answer is quite simple.

 Two new independent studies concluded that Testosterone Replacement Therapy (TRT) might not cause the cardiovascular problems that it appeared to do in previous research.

 As LAPD Sergeant Joe Friday said in the television series Dragnet: “Just the facts, ma'am,” that is precisely how these two studies were conducted.